 It is also true that even just simple contact with grass and the ground by bare feet is a form of direct nature contact.
 That makes Barefoot Hub Ball a green exercise.
 To what extent psychological benefits will be provided has yet to be determined.
 Stress relief in cases of severe stress is likely if not certain as this sport has elements of green exercise that have been shown to relieve stress.
 More studies on the benefits of outdoor barefoot exercise will need to be done for sure (the aforementioned book did not cover them).
 Hopefully research on the green exercise benefits of this sport will someday be done.
 But it is clear that barefoot outdoor exercise on natural fields (i.e. including this sport) qualify as a form of green exercise as does walking barefoot on grass.

 Barefoot Exercise Health Benefits It is becoming increasingly common to find from studies that being barefoot is healthy.
 For a long list of health benefits of barefoot exercise and living refer to “Barefoot Walking and Living Health Benefits (and 125 Reasons To Go Barefoot)” at www.barefootkc.com.
 Also refer to the Society of Barefoot Living website and their Medical Research section of the website.

 There are plenty other sources of information on barefoot health benefits.
-Refer to the book by professor Dr. Daniel Howell (PhD) titled “The Barefoot Book” and also to Stephanie Welch’s excellent series of videos on barefoot benefits on YouTube.
+Refer to the book by professor Dr. Daniel Howell (PhD) titled “The Barefoot Book” and also to Professor (of Harvard University) Daniel Lieberman’s research on benefits of barefoot running.